I was reading The Book Designer a while back and this jumped out at me:

 The problem?
 Their struggles had nothing to do with their skills and everything to do with perfection.
 They never got out of the garage.

 The same goes for many budding authors.
 I know a lot of writers who are absolutely brilliant.
 The stories they tell are fantastic and I marvel at the twists and turns they create.
 Some do decide to write that dream novel, but ask them if you can read it you may be met with “It’s not ready!
 No, I can’t possibly show it to anyone!”

 That’s a shame, really.
 I see them suffering from the same garage syndrome as my musician friends.

-Don’t be afraid of being imperfect.
-Imperfections are what make us real, help us grow and most of all, shows others we’re only human.
-Mistakes are okay.
+This past week, Wendi and I spent some time at Christine Kane’s Uplevel LIVE in Asheville, North Carolina.
+One of the first things Christine told us was don’t be afraid of being imperfect.
+Imperfections are what make us real, help us grow and most of all, shows others that we’re only human and mistakes are okay.

 It’s okay for your novel, too.
 I’m not saying release it with a bazillion errors, you still have to do all you can to catch those.
 What I am saying is having someone read your first, second, third or tenth draft is one of the best things you can do for your novel.
 So what if it’s not perfect?
 It’s not supposed to be.

 The feedback you receive from your focus group is extremely valuable.
 They will see things you haven’t.
 There’s a lot to be said for several pairs of fresh eyes.